Shinjan-saha/ECE-Dept-App/README.md

 # ECE-App
-### An Experimental App ECE Dept,TMSL It,s NOT OFFCIAL
+### An Experimental App ECE Dept,TMSL It,s  OFFCIAL

 ## Here is the Overview of the App:-